techclassltd/Final-Project-Version-Control-with-Git/README.md

 4. View the status and log.

-4. Before pushing it back to the [upstream repository](https://github.com/farhad85/MasteringGit), **ensure that the local master branch is synchronized and has all of the updates from the upstream** using pull.
+5. Before pushing it back to the [upstream repository](https://github.com/techclassltd/MasteringGit), **ensure that the local master branch is synchronized and has all of the updates from the upstream** using pull.
 Then checkout to your source branch and `merge` from the updated local master.

-5. Ignore some types of files.
+6. Ignore some types of files.

-6. Push the changes to GitHub.
+7. Push the changes to GitHub.

-7. Edit README.md.
+8. Edit answers.txt.

+9. Compare the changes.

-8. Undo the modification.
+10. Undo the modification.

-9. Tag the last commit.
+11. Tag the last commit.

 </div>